progmem/cvtnithm/README.md

 CVT2ALLS is a cable adapter in PCB form.
 That's about it!

+Thanks to [@48productions](https://github.com/48productions) who made a guide on how to make all the necessary wiring and made me realize:

+* Digikey doesn't sell the crimpable version of the connector
+* I'm not buying a single part from JST directly
+* also i don't want to buy a specialty crimper for molex pins (_except i kinda had to for handling ac power lmao_)
+* also i'm lazy, but not lazy enough to make a pcb

 ## I'm sorry I didn't have a creative name for this project

 To build this, you will need the following components: